leonardocerliani/claude-tamed-by-docker/README.md

 Copy these four files from the template (provided by your admin):

 > [!IMPORTANT]
-> `.gitignore` is a hidden file, not visible with a simple `ls`.
+> `.gitignore` is a hidden file - like all files starting with a `.` - and therefore not visible with a simple `ls`.
 Make sure you always use `ls -lha` and operate in the terminal rather than in a gui-based file manager.

 ```
 .gitignore